WHCMrShi/Dell-Latitude-3410_Hackintosh/README.md

 ## macOS version

-Build for macOS Ventura 13.4, should also work for other lower versions of macOS
+Build for macOS Sonoma 14.0, should also work for other lower versions of macOS
 If you need to use it for other versions of macOS besides Ventura, please change `AirportItlwm.kext` in `EFI/OC/Kexts` to the corresponding version
 e.g. Download and use `AirportItlwm_v2.2.0_stable_BigSur.kext.zip` from [this link](https://github.com/OpenIntelWireless/itlwm/releases) for macOS 11